 New Zealand Ordnance staff at Mulheim, Germany, 1919

-There are two pictures;
+There are two pictures:

-• A group photo of just the Ordnance members of the Demobilisation Staff, consisting of :
+• A group photo of just the Ordnance members of the Demobilisation Staff, consisting of:

-• A major,
+• A Major

-• A Lieutenant,
+• A Lieutenant

-• A Warrant Officer Class 1 (Conductor),
+• A Warrant Officer Class 1 (Conductor)

-• 2 Warrant Officers Class 1 ( Sub Conductor), and
+• Two Warrant Officers Class 1 (Sub-Conductors)

-• 7 Other Ranks.
+• Seven Other Ranks

 002122.tif